Morus (plant): Taxonomy

 The taxonomy of Morus is complex and disputed.
 Fossils of Morus appear in the Pliocene record of the Netherlands.
-Over 150 species names have been published, and although differing sources may cite different selections of accepted names, less than 20 are accepted by the vast majority of botanical authorities.
-Morus classification is even further complicated by widespread hybridisation, wherein the hybrids are fertile.
+Over 150 species names have been published, and although differing sources may cite different selections of accepted names, fewer than 20 are accepted by the vast majority of botanical authorities.
+Morus classification is further complicated by widespread hybridisation, wherein the hybrids are fertile.